Felix-Blom/dbtective/README.md

 ## Contributing

-Want to help make dbt-tective even better?
+Want to help make dbtective even better?
 Contributions are very welcome!
 Please see the [contributing guide](./CONTRIBUTING.md) for more on how to get started. 🚀

 ---